 “We were witnesses, we knew what was going to happen.
 We did nothing . . .
 Picking up my camera at least meant facing that responsibility: I don’t want to look away.” —Gilles Peress, Magnum photographer in Srebrenica, 1996

 HIV: THE GLOBAL FIGHT FOR ACCESS TO TREATMENT

 As HIV/AIDS spreads, MSF teams around the world witness the pandemic’s heavy toll.
 The astronomically high cost of treatment means people in the hardest-hit countries lack access to antiretroviral drugs (ARVs).
 MSF first becomes involved in the political and social mobilization around equitable access to these lifesaving medicines in South Africa.
 The campaign and its slogan—“lives before profits“—goes global and eventually helps lead to the production of generic ARVs and dramatically lower prices.

 “Why do we want to introduce antiretrovirals?
 Because our doctors are treating opportunistic diseases, because these patients keep coming back, coming back, coming back—and because we’ll end up sending them all to the cemetery.” —Maryline Mulemba, MSF head of mission in Malawi, 2001

 KOSOVO: NO HUMANITARIAN WARS

 As the Milosevic regime continues to operate in former Yugoslavia, Serb forces conduct a campaign of terror and violence, forcibly deporting ethnic Albanians from Kosovo.
-MSF provides medical care to these persecuted people.
-NATO launches a military intervention in March 1999—justifying its bombing campaign as a “humanitarian war".
-MSF cares for people in refugee camps across the region while continuing to call for the protection of civilians who remain in Kosovo.
+MSF provides medical care to the persecuted.
+In March 1999, when NATO intervenes— justifying its bombing as a “humanitarian war“—MSF cares for people in refugee camps across the region while continuing to call for the protection of civilians who remain in Kosovo.